 - Finally… Communicate!!!
 If you’re unsure of yourself, say so gently and lovingly.
 If you sense she is unsure… understand.
 All marriages take work, yours is no different!

-- Expect her to be different.
-Coping with separation changed her into a more independent, more self-reliant person.
+- Expect him/her to be different.
+Coping with separation tends to make one's mate more independent, more self-reliant person.
 Those who’ve done deployments before will remember this from before!
 Expect some of this change to be permanent.
-She’ll never again be quite as dependent upon you.
-Some men interpret this to mean: “She doesn’t need me anymore.”
-But being able to do without someone is not the same as wanting to be without that person.
-Be proud she has managed so well in you absence.
-Tell her how proud you are.
-She needs reassurance!
+(Guys: She’ll never again be quite as dependent upon you... do not interpret this to mean: “She doesn’t need me anymore.”)
+Being able to do without someone is not the same as wanting to be without that person.
+Be proud your mate has managed so well in you absence.
+Tell him/her how proud you are!

 - Know that you are also different.
 She will also find that you’ve changed.
-Some changes, like hers, are because you’ve matured, some are temporary adaptations to being apart.
-So, she may find your bachelor ways hard to take.
-She may find you messy and inattentive to family schedules, especially after you’ve had to keep barracks rooms “inspection ready.”
-Keep an open mind to listen to her concerns.
+Some changes, like your mate's, are because you’ve matured, and some are temporary adaptations to being apart.
+(For instance, you may be perceived as messy and inattentive to family schedules).
+Keep an open mind to listen to expressed concerns.

 - Expect her to be uncomfortable or even angry if you plunge right into your “father role”’ changing rules and regulations with the kids.
 She feels she’s done a good job with the kids, and may want you to work back into your “Dad” role gradually.

-- Expect her to have had a different family “schedule” in your absence.
+- Expect the family “schedule” to have changed in your absence.
 Dinner may not “wait” on you.
-She may need to readjust to cooking the kind of meals you like.
-Classes and/or other activities may have changed the routine – making things unpredictable.
-Patience and loving words vice criticism and complaints will ease her anxieties!
+The type of meals may need to be readjusted to cooking the kind of meals you like.
+(Dinner may have many times been cereal, for instance!)
+Classes and/or other activities of the children may have changed the routine – making things unpredictable.
+Patience and loving words vice criticism and complaints will ease everyone's anxieties!

-- Expect her to be apprehensive about her expenditures.
-She may want to know you approve of how she has handled financial affairs, and keep managing the family income.
+- Expect there to be apprehension about expenditures.
+He/she may want to know you approve of how financial affairs have been handled, and keep managing the family income.

-- Expect her to be a little bit envious of your travels, even if the places haven’t been terribly exciting.
-She may just want a vacation, especially if she’s had all the responsibility for taking care of children.
-Get someone to stay with the kids, but not right away...first enjoy being home.
-And remember, you’re starting marriage all over again!
+- Expect him/her to be a little bit envious of your travels, even if the places haven’t been terribly exciting.
+He/she may just want a vacation, especially if he or she has had all the responsibility for taking care of your children.
+Get someone to stay with the kids, but not right away... first enjoy being home!

 - Expect YOU to have exhaustion and fatigue from the deployment In the safety and love of home, the body crashes!
 Keep the schedule light for a couple weeks upon return.